 - Complete the Disclosure of External Professional Activites (DEPA) Form.

 - Be listed on an approved protocol in Topaz.

 - Submit a Facility Access Application to the OAR.

 - OAR will contact you once you have completed your required trainings and have been added to an approved protocol to arrange an orientation at the facility.
 To check the status of your applicaiton, contact OAR.

 - If you are working with recombinant DNA or bio-hazardous material in animals, submit an IBC application.

 - Submit an Amendment in Topaz and receive approval before making any changes to an approved animal use protocol.

 - Submit an Interim Review form in Topaz at least two months before the anniversary of your protocol approval.
 Do the same thing two months before the anniversary of the second year of your protocol.
 If you fail to submit your annual review form in time, the IACUC will ask you to halt your research.

-- Submit an Unanticipated Adverse Event Form if an incident occurs that is not listed on your approved protocol.
+- Submit an Unanticipated Adverse Event Form within 72 hours to the IACUC Director if an incident occurs that is not listed on your approved protocol.
 For any issue of health or welfare of the animal, contact the Institutional Veterinarian or other veterinary staff member.

 - Be prepared for semi-annual inspections or other post-approval monitoring.
 Make sure you dispose of expired chemicals and drugs.
 Be accessible to the IACUC during the inspections.